Higher Ground SatPaq Review

 Ease of Use

 The primary ease of use criteria that impacts the SatPaq is the need to aim it.
-For each message sent or received, you need to connect to your smartphone and aim the whole amalgamation in the proper direction.
+You need to connect to your smartphone for each message sent or received and aim the whole amalgamation in the proper direction.
 Relative to other options, this is rather annoying.

 Aside from the aiming, this device and app work very well.
 We had no problems setting it all up and experienced no issues with the app interface or ongoing connection between phone and device.
 There are exactly zero buttons on the SatPaq — a basic light protocol indicates battery power and some other attributes.
 The spring-loaded "jaws" that hold your smartphone feel a little flimsy, but we had no problems with their integrity during our testing.